 Advice > Product management

-If you’re interviewing for a product manager role at (Meta), the product execution interview (now called "Analytical thinking") is one of the three types of interviews you’re going to need to crack.
+If you’re interviewing for a product manager role at (Meta), the analytical thinking interview (formerly called "product execution") is one of the three types of interviews you’re going to need to crack.

 Here’s a brief overview of what we’ll cover.